Omidznlp/Spark-Scala-and-TensorFlow-Installation/README.md

-# Spark and Scala Installation on Jupyter Notebook for Machine-Learning
+# Spark and Scala Installation for Supervised Learning and TensorFlow for Deep Learning on Jupyter Notebook
-The repository helps to install Spark and Scala on Jupyter notebook in Ubuntu 18.04
+The repository helps to install Spark, Scala and TensorFlow on Jupyter notebook in Ubuntu 18.04

+## Spark and Scala Installation
 ## Check Current Directory
 ```
 $ pwd